modular/modular/KGEN/docs/MojoREPL.md

 The way we treat event kinds is as follows (list in `MojoTypeSystem.h`):

 - `BroadcastUserMessage` events are flushed to the user's stderr immediately.
-- `DebugLog` events are buffered internally until either a `FlushDebugAndIRDump` or an `ErrorLog` are sent.
+- `DebugLog` events are only flushed when the `expr` LLDB log channel is enabled via `:log enable lldb expr`.
-- `DumpIR` events are treated the same as `DebugLog`.
+- `DumpIR` events are only flushed when the `expr` LLDB log channel is enabled in verbose mode via `:log enable lldb expr -v`.
 - `ErrorLog` events are flushed immediately.
-- `CrashLog` events are flushed immediately.

 Events are mostly handled by `MojoTypeSystem::handleEvent`, which implements the behavior above.
 A new user can do whatever they want with the various events as